Invariant Peano curves of expanding Thurston maps: Introduction

 The result may be paraphrased as follows.
 Via $\gamma$ we can view the sphere $S^2$ as a parametrized circle $S^1$.
 Wrapping this parametrized circle (which is $S^2$) around itself $d$ times yields the map $F$.

-The existence of such a \defn{semi-conjugacy} $\gamma$ as above follows for many rational maps $F$ of degree $4$ by work of Tan Lei, M.~Rees, and M.~Shishikura (see \cite{MR1182664}, \cite{MR1149864}, and \cite{MR1765095}); the relevant construction of \emph{mating} is reviewed in Section~\ref{sec:cons-theor}.
+The existence of such a \defn{semi-conjugacy} $\gamma$ as above follows for many rational maps $F$ of degree $2$ by work of Tan Lei, M.~Rees, and M.~Shishikura (see \cite{MR1182664}, \cite{MR1149864}, and \cite{MR1765095}); the relevant construction of \emph{mating} is reviewed in Section~\ref{sec:cons-theor}.
 Milnor constructs such a Peano curve $\gamma$ (i.e., semi-conjugacy) for one specific example $F$ (see \cite{MilnorMating}) in this setting.
+Kameyama gives a sufficient criterion for the existence of $\gamma$ (in \cite[Theorem~3.5]{MR1961296}).